Waste Diversion Rate

 Why is this important?

-- Changing how we treat our resources and dispose of our garbage is part of living in an environmentally–friendly community.
+- Changing how we treat our resources and dispose of our waste is part of living in an environmentally–friendly community.

 - Ontario's Strategy for a Waste–Free Ontario: Building the Circular Economy will help communities find new ways to make sure that valuable materials that can be reused or recycled are diverted from landfills.